Mount Paraw

-Parâw (Kurdish:پهڕاو for "full of water") is a mountain located to the north east of Kermanshah city in west of Iran.
+Parâw (Kurdish:پهڕاو for "full of water") is a mountain located to the north east of Kermanshah city in western Iran.
 Parâw, with an approximate length of 80 km and an area of 880 square kilometres is part of the Zagros Mountains.
 Paraw is one of the 1515 Ultra-prominent peak of the world.

 Geology

 The mountain was uplifted during the Tertiary geological period.
 Subsequently, in the Quaternary period, it assumed its present form.

 The composition of its rocks is mainly sedimentary and limestone.
 This has caused numerous caves and wells to be formed by erosion on the mountain.

 Highest cave

-Paraw cave or Ghar Parau is located at 3050 metres above sea level which is the highest cave in the world and well known as the Everest of world caves. this cave has a 751 meter depth and with D5 degree of difficulty recognized as one of hardest caves for caving.
+Paraw cave or Ghar Parau is located at 3050 metres above sea level which is the highest cave in the world and well known as the Everest of world caves. this cave has a 751-meter depth and with D5 degree of difficulty recognized as one of hardest caves for caving.
 The British caving team which discovered the cave gave it the name of Ghar Parau.
-Five professional cavers have lost their lives in this cave.
+Five professional cavers have died in this cave.